mmulich/cnx-docs/framework-analysis.rst

 Pyramid by default uses the TAL templating system.
 Many of the pyramid plugins also use the TAL templating system.
-But this has very little affect on the running application because each piece runs independent of the other.
+But this has very little effect on the running application because each piece runs independent of the other.
 For example, Deform (a library for building web forms) uses TAL templates to produce the individual form elements.
 If a change needs to be made to one of the default templates, one can